xdoviss/cognify/README.md

 - Ensured game flow continues smoothly between rounds while preserving the player's current score and health.

 ### 10/02 - 10/10
--Added extension method that works with the Square Board Recall game.
+- Added extension method that works with the Square Board Recall game.
--Using Card as a record in the SquareBoardRecall.controller -Adding additional functionalities to the logic of Square Boar Recall game to make work smoothly.
+- Using Card as a record in the SquareBoardRecall.controller
+- Adding additional functionalities to the logic of Square Board Recall game to make work smoothly.
--Modifying .razor files and adding razor.cs files to seperate @code block for each game to improve readability.
+- Modifying .razor files and adding razor.cs files to seperate @code block for each game to improve readability.
+- Created a GameStatistics class and a GameState enum for Word Recall
+- Moved most of the game logic to the backend for Word Recall
--TypeRacer now fetches the target text from a text file, also fixed the mistake when the user input was correct the game would not finish.
+- TypeRacer now fetches the target text from a text file, also fixed the mistake when the user input was correct the game would not finish.
--Added IEnumerable .NET interface
+- Added IEnumerable .NET interface